 However, the entire purpose becomes defeated when the full length of the pole isn’t long enough.
 If the poles aren’t long enough, you’ll have to resort to crude methods of climbing a stool or standing on a ladder.
 This might give you extra height.
 But, it still takes you off the solid ground, reducing your maneuverability and safety.

 When considering your height, do not go for power tools that will be the exact length of the tree when your arms are stretched to the max.
-If you do, it means you’ll have to stretch your hands up to get the saw to the limb you want to cut.
+If you do, you’ll have to stretch your hands up to get the saw to the limb you want to cut.

 Cutting Capacity